Reduce Student Loan Debt While in College

 3. Apply for Financial Aid

-There are a variety of sources for scholarships and grants, including federal and state government, educational institutions and a variety of private organizations.
-The broad range of aid may be based on financial need or merit.
-Your background, employment history, membership in clubs, nationality or exceptional talent (as a writer, scientist, musician, athlete, etc.) may help you meet eligibility requirements.
-To learn about available scholarship and grant opportunities, ask your school career counselor, visit your local reference librarian or go online.
+There are a variety of sources for scholarships and grants that are offered by the federal and state governments, educational institutions and a variety of private organizations.
+Aid may be based on financial need or merit.
+Your background, employment history, club memberships, nationality or talent (as a writer, scientist, musician, athlete, etc.) may help you meet eligibility requirements.

 4. Ask About Discounts